aws/aws-northstar/README.md

 [![GitHub issues](https://img.shields.io/github/issues/aws/aws-northstar)](https://github.com/aws/aws-northstar/issues)
 [![GitHub issue resolution](https://isitmaintained.com/badge/resolution/aws/aws-northstar.svg)](https://github.com/aws/aws-northstar/issues)

-NorthStar aims to be the standard for rapidly prototyping intuitive, meaningful and accessible user experiences.
-It simplifies your work and ensures consistent, predictable experiences at scale for your customers.
+NorthStar is an open source design system with reusable React components for rapidly prototyping intuitive, meaningful and accessible user experience.
+It simplifies your work and ensures consistent, predictable user experience at scale for your customers.
 With NorthStar, you can focus on innovation and do more with less.

 Check out our [documentation website](https://northstar.aws-prototyping.cloud/) for more details.